Pecners/jwd_reviews/README.md

 # About

 This repository holds IMDb user reviews of Jurassic World: Dominion.
+(Accessed on 2022-06-18, 1,175 reviews)

 * [Data](/data/reviews.csv)
 * [Code](/src)